 The big question is whether a non-implantable device can really trigger changes in brain chemistry in humans, or whether people are simply experiencing a placebo effect.

 "The vagus nerve is buried deep in the neck, and something that's delivering currents through the skin can only go so deep," says Mike Kilgard of the University of Texas at Dallas.
 As you turn up the voltage, there's a risk of it activating muscle fibers that trigger painful cramps, he adds.

 THE ALLURE OF VAGUS: AN INTERESTING NEW GAMBLE

 Giant drugmaker GlaxoSmithKline and medical-device powerhouse Boston Scientific, among others, recently invested in $27 million SetPoint, which describes itself as “a biomedical technology company developing neuromodulation therapies for patients with inflammatory autoimmune diseases, such as rheumatoid arthritis and Crohn's Disease.”

 The company’s particular spin on bioelectronics medicine uses stimulation of the vagus nerve to activate the inflammatory reflex, which, according to the company, “produces a potent systemic anti-inflammatory effect.”
 Inflammation is one of the most damaging bodily conditions, and creates or exacerbates numerous major health problems.
 However, it is also the body's potent response to harm or infection, so it is unclear what unwanted results might occur if it were suppressed effectively.

-The accompanying collar provides wireless communication with an iPad app, which monitors and adjusts the stimulator.
+The collar pictured above also provides wireless communication with an iPad app, which monitors and adjusts the stimulator.

 Now, with such high-profile backers lending weight to the technology, the company has reached "an inflection point" in its work to find an alternative to immunosuppressive drugs, CEO Anthony Arnold said.